-- 4. Place the bell of the ES-300 electronic stethoscope on the upper margin of the left side of the chest. - Use firm pressure to hold the bell against the skin.
-Listen for the heart beat through the ear pieces. - If the "lub dub" sound of the heart beat is not heard clearly, move the stethoscope slightly until you can hear audible heart sounds. - 5.
-Click on the AutoScale All button. - 6.
-When you have a suitable trace, type Resting ECG in the Mark box.
-Click the mark button to attach the comment to the data.
-Record for at least a minute or two. - 7.
+- 4. Place the bell of the EM-100 electronic stethoscope on the upper margin of the left side of the chest.
+See Figure HH-9-L1. - Use firm pressure to hold the bell against the skin.
+Listen for the heart beat. - If the "lub dub" sound of the heart beat is not heard clearly, move the stethoscope slightly until you can hear audible heart sounds. - 5.
+Click on the AutoScale button at the upper margin of the Stethoscope channel. - 6.
+When you have a suitable trace, type <Subject's Name> Resting ECG in the Mark box to the right of the Mark button.
+Press the Enter key on the keyboard to attach the comment to the data.
+Record for a minute or two. - 7.
 Click Stop to halt recording. - 8.
 Select Save As in the File menu, type a name for the file.
+Choose a destination on the computer in which to save the file, like your lab group folder.
+Designate the file type as .iwxdata.
 Click on the Save button to save the data file.